 After the covid-19 outbreak, it can be seen that the Thai government strongly supports foreign investment in the healthcare industry.
 Thailand has listed the healthcare sector as a priority investment sector in its “Thailand 4.0” policy.
 The Investment Committee actively promotes investments in the health sector to make Thailand a medical hub in Asia.

 eCommerce in Thailand

 Data from Statista predicts that 10% of Thai retail will be made up of eCommerce sales by 2023.
 This is an especially impressive figure, given the passion Thai consumers have for offline retail.
-Additionally, estimates peg the eCommerce market’s size as growing to more than 5.5 billion USD by 2021.
-This follows a compound annual growth rate of 16.64% between 2017 and 2021.
+According to Statista, the eCommerce market size in Thailand is expected to reach a CAGR of 14.62% between 2021-2025.